History of Easter: Why Bunnies and Eggs?

 The first is that when Christianity reached the Teutonic peoples, it incorporated many of their heathen (“of the heath”) rites into the great Christian feast day, according to the Venerable Bede.
 He was a monk who wrote the first history of Christianity in England.
 Easter month corresponds to April.
-Bede suggested that it had been dedicated to Eostre, or Ostara, the Teutonic goddess of the Spring and fertility.
+Bede suggested that it had been dedicated to Eostre, or Ostara, the Teutonic goddess of Spring and fertility.

-However, modern scholars have not been unable to find any references to the goddess that Bene mentioned anywhere else in historical literature.
+However, modern scholars have not been unable to find any references to the goddess Bede mentioned anywhere else in historical literature.
 Other possibilities for the word’s meaning come from the Norse eostur, eastur, or ostara, which meant “the season of the growing sun” or “the season of new birth.”
 We get the word east from the same root.

 Another theory is that the word’s origin is Christian rather than “heathen.”
 Stay with me on this one:

 White Week in Latin is hebdomada alba.
-It was common for those baptized on Easter to wear “white robes” on the following Sunday, dominica in albis.
+It was common for those baptized on Easter to wear “white robes” the following Sunday, dominica in albis.
 The Latin alba means both white and dawn.
 Perhaps those speaking Old High German mistook their translation for dawn “ostarun” instead of the plural for white.
-Ostarun led to the German Ostern which led to our English Easter.
+Ostarun led to the German Ostern, which led to our English Easter.